 Another milestone was the New Special Measures Agreement, signed by the Government of Japan in January 1991.
 This agreement, combined with previously-agreed-to Labor Cost Sharing agreements and a generous Facilities Improvement Program, clearly established Japan as our most generous ally in Host Nation Support.
 Japan pays most yen-based labor expenses (appropriated and non-appropriated funds) and a portion of utility costs (fuel, electricity, sewage, and water).
 The SMA was renewed in 2011.

-U.S. military strength in Japan is about 38,000 ashore and 11,000 afloat, and U.S. forces are dispersed among 85 facilities located on Honshu, Kyushu, and Okinawa.
+U.S. military forces are dispersed among 85 facilities located on Honshu, Kyushu, and Okinawa.
 Total acreage of U.S. bases is approximately 77,000 acres.
 USFJ bases and facilities range in size from a several thousand acre training area to a single antenna site.

 The National Defense Program Outline, approved in 1995, delineates the basic concepts for Japan's security policy, and reaffirms the importance of the U.S.-Japan security relationship and includes efforts that should strengthen Japan's regional and global role with the United States.